Lorellana21/pokemon-list/README.md

 4. Paint all cards.
 5. In addition to creating the App component we must create two components, PokeList and Pokemon, respectively for the list and for the card of each Pokemon.
-6. BONUS: adjust the layout to the design.
+6. BONUS: the information must be kept in the state of the component.